Smoking - MN Public Health Data Access - MN Dept. of Health

 - ClearWay Minnesota works to improve the health of Minnesotans by reducing tobacco use and exposure through research, action, and collaboration.
 Their work includes emerging policy initiatives encouraging the regulation of electronic cigarettes.

 Where can I learn more about quitting?

-For a comprehensive list of smoking cessation resources, visit MDH Tobacco Prevention and Control: Quit Tobacco.
+For a comprehensive list of smoking cessation resources, visit Quitting Tobacco.